inquisitor101/conjugateGradient/README.md

 # conjugateGradient
-This is an implementation of the conjugate gradient method
+These are an implementation of iterative gradient methods, in particular the widely used conjugate gradient method (CG)